Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > Long Answer Questions: Power-sharing

 2. What are the different forms of power-sharing?

-4. What are the challenges of power-sharing?
+4. What are some challenges associated with power-sharing arrangements?

 63 videos|445 docs|87 tests